 Grow a collection of your favorite kitchen herbs by combining them in containers.
-Most herbs are willing to share quarters as long as they get plenty of light.
+Most herbs are willing to share small space quarters as long as they get plenty of light.

 A kitchen garden full of red, yellow and orange tomatoes along with parsley, basil and rosemary screams summertime.